CodingGagan/markdown_test/install-and-configure/install/multi-cluster/long-term-storage-configuration/long-term-storage-aws.md

 ## AWS IAM Policy details

-The user or role which has access to Kubecost's federated storage bucket should have the permissions defined in this policy at a minimum.
+The user or role which has access to nOps's federated storage bucket should have the permissions defined in this policy at a minimum.

 ```json
 {